Gittsu/JumpstartGunner/BananaBread-master/BananaBread-master/README.md

 Code is zlib licensed (just like Sauerbraten):

-Copyright (C) 2001-2012 Sauerbraten authors (see cube2/src/readme_source.txt) and BananaBread authors (see below)
+Copyright (C) 2001-2012 Sauerbraten authors (see cube2/src/readme_source.txt) and JumpstartGunner authors (see below)

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages